 Student leaders plan service immersion experiences during fall and spring breaks that address a broad range of issues, including environmental conservation, homelessness, affordable housing, and education.
+Information about the Fall 2015 trips will be posted in August.

 For more information about the Alternative Breaks program, contact Christa Leimbach.